Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

 \paragraph{Feasibility, running time and social-welfare.} Clearly, \cref{alg:ptas} is a feasible online policy in the case of small shipping capacity (\cref{prop:adaptive-pricing}).
 In the case of large shipping capacity, as $\Y^*_t(s_j)=0$ for any forbidden neighboring state of sup-problem $j$, the same argument shows that it respects all of the production constraints of each type $j$.
 The policy also never violates the shipping capacity by construction, and hence is feasible.
-In terms of running time, the linear program of optimal online policy \ref{eq:lp-optimal} has at most $n^{\frac{1}{\delta}}$ states, as no more than $\frac{1}{\delta}$ requests can be accepted.
+In terms of running time, if the shipping capacity is small, we solve solve the linear program of optimal online policy which has at most $n^{\frac{1}{\delta}}$ states, as no more than $\frac{1}{\delta}$ requests can be accepted.
+On the other hand, if the shipping capacity is large, we solve the expected linear program (\ref{eq:lp-exante}) which again can be solved in polynomial time.
 By setting $\delta=\eps^2/\log(1/\eps)$, \cref{alg:ptas} has running time $\texttt{poly}(n^{\frac{\log(1/\eps)}{\eps^2}})$.
-We further show that its expected welfare is at least $(1-O(\eps))$ fraction of the expected welfare of the optimal online policy (whose proof is deferred to \cref{sec:analysis}, \cref{prop:social-welfare-1}).
+We further show that its expected welfare is at least $(1-O(\eps))$ fraction of the expected welfare of the optimal online policy.

 \begin{theorem}[PTAS for optimal online policy] By setting $\delta=\frac{\eps^2}{\log(1/\eps)}$, \cref{alg:ptas} is a $(1-O(\eps))$-approximation for the expected social-welfare of the optimal online policy of the production constrained Bayesian selection problem, and runs in time $\texttt{poly}(n^{\frac{\log(1/\eps)}{\eps^2}})$. \end{theorem} \begin{corollary}[PTAS to maximize revenue] By applying Myerson's lemma from Bayesian mechanism design~\citep{hartline2012approximation,myerson1981optimal} and replacing each buyer value $v_t$ with her \emph{ironed virtual value} $\bar\phi_t(v_t)$, \cref{THM:MAIN-1} gives a PTAS for the optimal online policy for maximizing expected-revenue. \end{corollary}